 Probate Administration in Indialantic, Melbourne, Palm Bay, and Viera Florida

-Probate: mix in the upsetting event of suffering the loss of a loved one with having to handle the multitude of details of settling their final affairs.
+Probate is an upsetting event after suffering the loss of a loved one and involves a multitude of details to settle their final affairs.
 The last thing anyone wants to do is fight with family members, creditors, the IRS, business partners, or even the probate judge.
-For a novice, navigating the wilderness of a probate estate from beginning to end can be a daunting task, fraught with traps for the unwary.
-As seasoned professionals, we can be there to help see to it that the estate passes smoothly into the right hands, no matter the size of the estate.
-Also, we keep our eyes on the ball when it comes to tax avoidance and tax minimization in the process so that the maximum amount of wealth is passed to the heirs as possible under the law.
+For a novice, navigating the environment of a probate estate from beginning to end can be a daunting task, fraught with traps for the unwary.
+As seasoned professionals, we help ensure the estate passes smoothly into the right hands, no matter the size of the estate.
+Also, we keep our eyes on the ball when it comes to minimizing and avoiding taxes in the process to pass the maximum amount of wealth possible to heirs.

-Probate is a court-supervised process by which property of a decedent is retitled in the name of the beneficiaries and creditors are paid.
-The person in charge of this process is the Personal Representative (many states, other than Florida, call the person the “Executor”).
-The person who is seeking to be appointed Personal Representative needs to hire a Florida attorney to assist them with the court procedure if they are not both the sole beneficiary and sole named Personal Representative (Rule 5.030, Florida Probate Rules).
+Probate is a court-supervised process by which the property of a decedent is retitled in the name of the beneficiaries, and creditors are paid.
+The person in charge of this process is the personal representative (referred to as an executor in states other than Florida).
+By law, the person who is seeking to be appointed personal representative needs to hire a Florida attorney to assist them with the court procedure if they are not both the sole beneficiary and sole named personal representative (Rule 5.030, Florida Probate Rules).

 It seems that many laypersons think that simply having a will avoids probate.
 Unfortunately, that is not the case.
-A will simply tells the Florida Probate Judge who should receive the assets and who will oversee distributing them as Personal Representative.
-Likewise, a person cannot avoid probate by failing to draft a will.
-The state of Florida has written a will for those who do not have one and need to go through probate.
-It is called “Intestate Succession,” giving you no control over whom you leave your assets to (you or your heirs may very much dislike the results).
+A will simply tells the Florida probate judge, who may act as personal representative to receive assets and oversee their distribution.
+Likewise, a person can’t avoid probate by failing to draft a will.
+The state of Florida steps in and, in a process called “Intestate Succession,” takes control over assets and the distribution of those assets, and you or your heirs may very much dislike the results.

-- Protect the heirs from fraud & embezzlement in Florida;
+- Protect the heirs from fraud and embezzlement in Florida;

-- Protect the government so all taxes are paid by the estate, but all opportunities to minimize taxes are pursued (there is much expertise for this that can be employed); and
+- Protect the government, so all taxes are paid by the estate, but pursue opportunities to minimize taxes (professional expertise is recommended); and

-What is the Probate Administration Process Melbourne, FL and Surrounding Areas?
+What is the Probate Administration Process in Melbourne, Florida and Surrounding Areas?

-Probate usually begins with the will being admitted to the probate court and the Personal Representative being granted “Letters of Administration.”
+Probate usually begins when the will is admitted to the probate court, and the personal representative is granted “Letters of Administration.”
 Probate ends when all required taxes are paid, creditors are settled, and assets are accounted for and distributed as provided in the will.
-In certain instances, administering an estate through probate may be appropriate, even desirable over a trust administration, given the orderly nature of probate.
+In certain instances, administering an estate through probate may be appropriate, even desirable, over a trust administration, given the orderly nature of probate.

 Why?
 The probate process is overseen by a judge who ensures that the will maker’s wishes are carried out.
-Probate also can be very efficient and effective when the estate is well-organized before death, minor children are involved, or sensitive issues (like family members with special needs, or even substance abuse issues affecting one or more heirs) are at stake.
+Probate also can be very efficient and effective when the estate is well-organized before death, minor children are involved, or sensitive issues, like family members with special needs, or even substance abuse affecting one or more heirs are at stake.

 Florida Homestead Property Probate Administration

-No one probate estate is like another and our experienced attorneys and staff can guide the Personal Representative through the various steps and duties required for an efficient and effective probate.
-We have been through that wilderness before and are familiar with the terrain.
+Every estate probate process is unique, and our experienced attorneys and staff can guide the personal representative through the various steps and duties required.
+Probate is a wilderness, and we are familiar with the terrain.